 The infamous TSDZ2 side-cover

 The Tong Sheng TSDZ2 has a water-proof rating of IP54, which is pretty good.
 Notice that the side-cover above has a rubber O-ring around its’ edge.
-I would also recommend spraying the controller with a conformal coating, and then drilling a tiny 1/8th inch diameter hole at the center-bottom of the cover to allow any condensed humidity to drip out (instead of building up).
+I would also recommend spraying the controller with a conformal coating, and then drilling a tiny 1/8th inch diameter hole at the center-bottom of the cover to allow any condensed humidity to drip out (instead of building up inside).

 The three larger 16-ga Blue/Green/Yellow (BGY) wires above are the motor phase wires (18A max).
 The five smaller wires that are attached to the white plug, they are for the Hall sensors.
 The red and black Hall wires are the positive and negative for all three Hall sensors (5V), and the thin BGY wires are for the on/off signal from the three Hall sensors to the controller.